agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 Section \ref{sec:conclusion} concludes with suggestions for future work.

-# Distributed Systems and Consistency Models
+# Distributed systems and consistency models
 \label{sec:background}

 A distributed system, broadly construed, is a collection of